SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

    :width: 900px
    :align: center

-The top panel shows some summary results for the whole building including the site energy use intensity (EUI) as well as annual carbon emissions and costs from operational energy use.
+The top panel shows some summary results for the whole building, including the site energy use intensity (EUI) as well as annual carbon emissions and costs from operational energy use.

 .. figure:: images/thermalModel3.png
    :width: 900px